HubRise/website/src/content/apps/myorderbox/en/overview.md

 ## Description

-MyOrderBox is an affordable cloud based Point of Sales for Takeaway and Restaurants.
+My Order Box is an affordable cloud based Point of Sales for Takeaway and Restaurants.
 My Order Box is easy to install and get hands on.

 ## About this integration

-- **Orders** are sent from HubRise to MyOrderBox
+- **Orders** are sent from HubRise to My Order Box
-- **Catalogs** are pushed from MyOrderBox to HubRise
+- **Catalogs** are pushed from My Order Box to HubRise